eNMS-automation/eNMS/README.md

 flask_wtf (forms)
 flask_sqlalchemy (database)
 flask_login (login system)
-tacacs_plus (used for enabling TACACS+ authentication) xlrd (used for creating objects from an Excel file) netmiko, NAPALM (used for network automation) jinja2, pyyaml (used for sending complex template-based scripts) simplekml (used for exporting project to Google Earth)
+jinja2, pyyaml (used for sending complex template-based scripts) netmiko, NAPALM (used for network automation) passlib (used for hashing passwords) simplekml (used for exporting project to Google Earth) tacacs_plus (used for enabling TACACS+ authentication) xlrd (used for creating objects from an Excel file)
 ```

 In order to use eNMS, you need to: